electrode-io/electrode-native/docs/overview/contributing.md

 - You can also contribute to the [Electrode Native Bridge](https://github.com/electrode-io/react-native-electrode-bridge) library.

+## Electrode native development prerequisites

+- You'll need to install [yarn] client on your workstation.
+Electrode Native is using [lerna] to manage `ern-` modules, which in turn is using [yarn] client instead of npm to install all `ern-` modules dependencies.

 ## Electrode Native development setup

 If you want to contribute code to the Electrode Native platform, you'll first need to setup a development environment to work on Electrode Native.
 It's actually quite easy to start working on the platform.